FduZhuLab/spatial_and_snMultiome/README.md

 Generation of reproducible ATAC peaks according to the pipeline of [Bing Ren et al., 2021](https://www.nature.com/articles/s41586-021-03604-1).

-## 07. SCENIC+
+## 07. Denosing

-Gene regulatory network (GRN) inference from sn-Multiome data using the SCENIC+ pipeline.
+Denoising of ATAC data using cisTopic.

 ## 08. DAP